camunda/camunda-docs/docs/self-managed/platform-deployment/local.md

 ## Run Optimize

 The installation of Optimize is described in [Optimize Setup](../optimize-deployment/install-and-start.md).
-A local setup in Camunda 8 is not yet supported out-of-the-box, use [Docker](../docker/#optimize) instead.
+A local setup in Camunda Platform 8 is not yet supported out-of-the-box, use [Docker](../docker/#optimize) instead.